-In addition to the other information set forth in this Quarterly Report, please carefully consider the risk factors described in our most recent Annual Report on Form 10-K for the fiscal year ended December 31, 2022, under the heading "Part I - Item 1A.
+In addition to the other information set forth in this Quarterly Report, including the risk factors set forth below, please carefully consider the risk factors described in our most recent Annual Report on Form 10-K for the fiscal year ended December 31, 2022, under the heading "Part I - Item 1A.
 Risk Factors."
 Such risks described are not the only risks facing us.
 Additional risks and uncertainties not currently known to us, or that our management currently deems to be immaterial, also may adversely affect our business, financial condition, and/or operating results.
-There have been no material changes to those risk factors since their disclosure in our most recent Annual Report on Form 10-K.